git-divyansh/Epics-proj/README.md

 # Epics-proj
-The motivation for this project is to help people get better understanding about the medicine they are using.
+The motivation for this project is to help people get better understanding about the medicine they are using and help them provide them all information on their finger tips.

 ## Explanation